underground-software/ILKD_course_materials/index.md

 * Students will be required to complete two presentations throughout the course

+  * Students must record and upload their midpoint presentations by the due date

-  * Students must deliver their presentations over a live video call (with a camera)
+  * Students must deliver their final presentations over a live video call (with a camera)

   * Presentations must include original visual content, such as slides